 Chicago has been a center of black culture since its very founding and there are a wide variety of eateries that pay homage to that.
 Case in point is Brown Sugar Bakery, a popular South Side venue.

 If your understanding of popcorn is based solely on the sad, dry kernels of a microwave bag, then Garrett Popcorn is about to blow your mind.
-Since 1949, Garrett Popcorn has been serving handcrafted, freshly made, kettle popcorn to the masses (including the lucky folks on our Best of Chow Food Tour).
+Since 1949, Garrett Popcorn has been serving handcrafted, freshly made, kettle popcorn to the masses (including the lucky folks on our Iconic Foods of Chicago Food Tour).

 Their menu items go from plain for your Aunt Jane to Buffalo Ranch for your sassy friend Ange.
 We love the Garrett mix though because it blend the savory taste of cheddar cheese with the crème brulee sweetness of caramel.
 As the meme says, why not both?